Grégoire Coffinières de Nordeck: Biography

 Grégoire Coffinières was the son of Alexandre Coffinières, a lawyer in Castelnaudary in the Aude department, and of Paule Adélaïde Marquier.

 In 1829 he passed the entry exam of the École polytechnique, where as a student he took part in the Three Glorious Days of the revolution of July 1830.
 Graduating in 1831, 49th in a class of 113, he chose to become a combat engineer.

-He attended the École d’application du Génie at Metz, and was then sent to Algeria.
+He attended the École d'application du Génie at Metz, and was then sent to Algeria.
 Returning to France in 1837, he embarked on the 1844 expedition to Morocco.

 Appointed head of engineers at Auch in 1845, Coffinières returned to Morocco in 1849.
-He then left for Argentina, he created the first map of the La Plata Basin in 1850.
+He then left for Argentina, where he created the first map of the La Plata Basin in 1850.
 Then a lieutenant colonel, he based the map on "documents collected in situ and the best partial plans of that region".

 In 1855, he participated in the Crimean War, where he took part in the siege of Sevastopol and was promoted to Brigadier General.

 Coffinières succeeded General Charles Eblé in the command of the École polytechnique from 1860 to 1865, in which year he was promoted to Divisional General.
 During the Franco-Prussian War, he served as superior commander of the fortifications of Metz.
 His conduct in this command is controversial, and he was later accused of surrendering the position without defending it.
 Coffinières sought to shift his responsibility on General François Achille Bazaine, although he had sole responsibility for the fortifications of Metz.
 When Bazaine was later tried for treason, the name of Coffinières was often cited at his trial.